florestfox/Script-Fish-It/README.md

 [![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?logo=whatsapp&logoColor=fff&style=flat)](https://whatsapp.com/channel/0029Vaeb4ZhG3R3gkD4DX414)

 ### About
-This bot was created by Nanda-Dev, a beginner programmer.
-This bot was created with the aim of making everyday activities easier, I am very grateful And can't forget the support you have given me all this time
+This Script created by Bsnl_18, a beginner programmer.
+This Script was created with the aim of making everyday activities easier, I am very grateful And can't forget the support you have given me all this time

 ## Types and Programming Languages